KarolAltamirano/generator-react-web/app/templates/README.md

   Sass library Breakpoint.
 Check out Breakpoint [homepage](http://breakpoint-sass.com/) for all possible queries.

+# Image sprite-sheet
+- Inside directory `src/app/assets/scssSprite` there are `scss` files that handle generating image sprite-sheet.
+To add image to sprite-sheet use `etina-inline-asset` mixin inside `_assets.scss` file.

 # Assets mixins
 - `@include retina-inline-asset($name, $ext: 'png')` mixin for generating css with background image encoded in base64 for non-retina and retina screens used in scssSprite.